-The Farmer-Labor Party had its greatest success in the 1930s when Floyd B. Olson was elected governor three times in a row (he was likely on his way to the U.S. Senate in 1936 before he passed away suddenly of stomach cancer).
+The Farmer-Labor Party had its greatest success in the 1930s when Floyd B. Olson was elected governor three times consecutively.
 Although the Farmer-Labor Party was never able to capture a majority in the State Senate, they successfully enacted laws protecting farms from foreclosure, banking reforms, a state income tax, and unemployment relief.
+They also controlled both seats in the United States Senate and many congressional seats.

 If you have information about the University of Minnesota in the 1930s that you would like to add, or reflections on other campus struggles, please contact us at email@example.com